muratk3n/thirdwave/en/tweets/2019/week29.md

 [Link](https://twitter.com/megreenwell/status/1148981762095235073)

-*2019-7-13 20:33:5*

----

-So the hammer is coming down.
-Well  deserved.

-"During the White House’s summit on social media, President Trump praised Sen. Hawley’s legislation, which would crack down on social media censorship".

-*2019-7-13 15:14:24*

 ---

 In the academic world, one approach dominated.
 The IS-LM model that John Hicks and Alvin Hansen had separately extracted, formulated and codified from Keynes’s General Theory had become the fundamental way of thinking about the macroeconomy: a set of behavioral equations determined ‘equilibrium’ ...